cheese696969/Simploid_WeldBased/README.md

 you are free to use, modify, and distribute this software for any purpose, provided that the original copyright notice and license are included in all copies.

 <div align="center">
-🧩 Simploid — Lightweight NPCs for Roblox Developers.
+🧩 Simploid — Lightweight NPCs for Roblox.
 </div>